 You might think that going to see a flower carpet would be pretty boring.
-But when you feast your eyes on the thing and really I mean the whole thing, you quickly realize how much work goes into the production of the carpet and the event itself.
+But when you feast your eyes on the thing, and really I mean the whole entire thing, you quickly realize how much work goes into the production of the carpet and into the event itself.

-Every two years, the city of Brussels puts on a show like no other when they roll out a gigantic carpet of flowers measuring 1800 square meters in size.
-It’s true, you won’t find anything like this anywhere else in the world.
+Every two years, the city of Brussels puts on a show like no other when they roll out a gigantic carpet of flowers measuring 1800 square meters in size!
+It’s true that you won’t find anything like this anywhere else in the world.

-This year, a mind boggling 600,000 begonias were used to build the carpet of flowers paying tribute to Africa nations Ethiopia, Congo, Nigeria, Botswana and Cameroon.
-Even more unfathomable is knowing that it can take up to one year to plan a single carpet but only takes a team of 100 gardeners four hours to string the whole thing together.
+This year, a mind boggling 600,000 begonias were used to build the carpet of flowers paying tribute to African nations of Ethiopia, Congo, Nigeria, Botswana, and Cameroon.
+Even more unfathomable is knowing that it can take up to one year to plan a single carpet but that it only takes a team of 100 gardeners four hours to string the whole thing together.

-Running from August 14 – 19, more than 100,000 people came to view Brussels’ biggest tourist attraction at Grand Place and take part in a tradition celebrated since 1971.
-The floral carpet idea was originally developed by landscape architect E. Stautemans who had a passion for begonias and oddly enough developing floral carpets!
+Running from August 14 – 19, 2012, more than 100,000 people came to view Brussels’ biggest tourist attraction at Grand Place and take part in a tradition celebrated since 1971.
+The floral carpet idea was originally developed by landscape architect E. Stautemans, who’d a passion for begonias and oddly enough developing floral carpets.

 I feel incredibly lucky to have been able to see the floral carpet for myself, something I’d always dreamed of doing!
 I’m quite tempted to make my way back to Brussels in the summer of 2014 when they roll out yet another new carpet of begonias.